deviserplatform/docs/guide/extensions/modules.md

 >[!NOTE]
 >Name of the module should be unique.
 Route for this module will be like this `modules/security/{controller=Home}/{action=Index}`

-## Module Actions
+## Module View
-Module actions are the configuration that maps to the controller actions of a module (in ASP.NET MVC terms Areas).
-Each module action can be a view or edit action type.
-View action types are invoked in view mode and edit action types are invoked in edit mode.
+Module views are the configuration that maps to the controller actions of a module (in ASP.NET MVC terms Areas).
+Each module view can be a **view** or **edit** view type. **View** action types are invoked in view mode and edit action types are invoked in edit mode.

 For example, the security module consist of two view actions: Register and Login and one edit action: Login Edit.
 Click edit button of a module action to view details of module action as shown below.